Whstd home > Early families

 This page provides a location for information about early families of Wheathampstead.
 It is for general interest and to enable those that have descended from the families to contribute into the source of information.

-Updated 08 May 2008
+Updated 08 March 2016

 Ansell

-CHARLES ANSELL was born about 1812 (date varies) at Wheathampstead and died 14 July 1880 at Nomansland Wheathampstead.
-He married first MARY (see below).
+CHARLES ANSELL was born about 1811 and died 14 July 1880 at Nomansland Wheathampstead.
+His mother was ANN ANSELL and his sister was PHOEBE ANSELL.
+Charles was a farm labourer.
+He married first MARY WARNER 4 September 1842 at Hatfield.
 She was born about 1814 in Hatfield and died 19 August 1852 in Wheathampstead.
 No children of this marriage have been found.
 Second he married NAOMI CATLEY 15 February 1857 in Wheathampstead.
-She was born about 1822 and died 18 November 1913 in Gustard Wood Wheathampstead.
+She was born about 1821 and died 18 November 1913 in Gustard Wood Wheathampstead (see my entry under Catley).

 Children of CHARLES ANSELL and NAOMI CATLEY are: